emmy-codes/geekhaven-blog/README.md

 * My partner who, despite having no idea about Python, has done his best to support me in my learning 🥰

-* Family and friends on Facebook for user testing my game and providing feedback!
 * community-sweden on Slack for becoming an amazing community space, leading to online and IRL study sessions!
 Many of us were doing P4 at the same time and it was great to talk with fellow students about project woes.